Tulane Essay Guide: 2024-2025

 How many essays are required for Tulane?

-There are three optional Tulane essays.
-This year, each Tulane supplemental essay is technically optional.
-However, hopeful applicants should consider them all required.
-One Tulane essay prompt asks you to write a “Why Tulane” essay, another asks you to discuss your diverse perspective, and the third asks you to elaborate on an extracurricular experience.
+There aren’t multiple Tulane essays.
+This year, the only Tulane supplemental essay is technically optional.
+However, hopeful applicants should consider this essay required.
+The Tulane essay prompt asks you to write a “Why Tulane” essay.

-In short, students are only required to complete the Common App essay in their Tulane application; all three supplemental essays are optional.
+In short, students are only required to complete the Common App essay in their Tulane application; the Tulane supplemental essay is optional.

-In addition, consider each “optional” Tulane essay a vital part of the Tulane supplemental materials.
+In addition, consider the “optional” Tulane essay a vital part of the Tulane supplemental materials.
 Tulane admissions is extremely selective.
-Hopeful applicants should think of every Tulane supplemental essay as an opportunity to impress Tulane admissions.
-While each Tulane essay isn’t technically a part of the Tulane application requirements, they still can make a huge difference in the Tulane admissions process.
+Hopeful applicants should think of the Tulane supplemental essay as an opportunity to impress Tulane admissions.
+While the Tulane essay isn’t technically a part of the Tulane application requirements, it still can make a huge difference in the Tulane admissions process.

-The Tulane University acceptance rate is relatively low (just 10%), so each Tulane essay can help you stand out.
+The Tulane University acceptance rate is relatively low (just 10%), so the Tulane essay can help you stand out.
 With so many hopeful applicants, you need to do everything possible to present yourself as a dynamic, serious, and motivated student.
-Competitive applicants will treat each Tulane essay as a required and important part of the Tulane application process.
+Competitive applicants will treat the Tulane essay as a required and important part of the Tulane application process.

 This Why Tulane essay is a classic type of essay.
 You may wonder whether you should write the Why Tulane essay since it’s listed as optional.
 However, if you are serious about being admitted, you should consider the Why Tulane essay a required part of your application.
-The word limit is as vague as it gets, so we recommend 300-500 words.
-Your Why Tulane essay will be more effective if it is focused and concise instead of long and rambling.
+The word limit is 250 words, however, your Why Tulane essay will be more effective if it is focused and concise instead of long and rambling.
+Basically, while this is still a short essay, you have enough words to make it impactful.

 An effective Why Tulane essay will think beyond the Tulane University acceptance rate and Tulane University ranking.
 Though these factors feel important, they do not ultimately relate to your application.
 When answering this Why Tulane essay, don’t just write about why you want to attend Tulane.
 Think of this Why Tulane essay as a “why fit” essay.
 Your college experience is a two-way street; you will both contribute to and benefit from the Tulane community.